HexabitzPlatform/HF5R0x-Firmware/README.md

 ---

-## How to compile executable and link with shared library?
+## How to compile executables and link with shared library?

-Compile and Like library
+Compile and Link lhexabitz library

 ```bash
 g++ dem o.cpp -lhexabitz -I/user/include/hexabitz